AARP Eye Center

-Your tax data can be stolen in a number of ways: theft of mail or tax returns, corrupt tax-preparation services, phishing emails from impostors, or hacks of tax firms and employers’ personnel records.
-Some tax scammers file in the name of deceased taxpayers, or steal children’s identities to claim them as dependents.
-Another twist: A fraudster might use your tax ID to get work, leaving you to deal with the tax man when his or her earnings aren’t declared on your return.
+Your tax data can be stolen in a number of ways: theft of mail or tax returns, corrupt tax-preparation services, phishing emails from impostors or hacks of tax firms and employers’ personnel records.
+Some criminals file in the name of deceased taxpayers, or steal children’s identities to claim them as dependents.
+Another twist: They might use your tax ID to get work, leaving you to deal with the IRS when his or her earnings aren’t declared on your return.

-A joint crackdown by the IRS, state tax agencies and the tax-preparation industry appears to be bearing fruit: From 2015 to 2018, the IRS recorded a 71 percent decline in the number of taxpayers filing identity theft reports and a 54 drop in confirmed phony returns.
-But the fraudsters are fighting back, developing new ways to use your tax info to enrich themselves.
+And fraud perpetrators are developing new ways to use your tax info to enrich themselves.
 For example, they may file a fake return, have the refund deposited in your bank account, then contact you, posing as IRS agents or IRS-hired debt collectors, to reclaim the erroneous payment.
 As with identity theft scams generally, it pays to be proactive in safeguarding personal data.

 - A notice from the IRS that more than one return was filed using your Social Security number.

 - A warning from the IRS that you didn’t declare all of your income, based on wages from an employer or job you do not recognize.

 - You get an IRS notice that an online account has been created in your name, and you didn’t create it.

 - You’ve been assigned an Employee Identification Number (EIN) that you didn’t ask for.

 - File your return as early in the tax season as possible.

 - After you file, check the IRS’ Refunds page for the status of your refund.